hlandau/ncdocs/domain-names.md

       that string shall constitute the Subdomain Selector.
 Otherwise, the Subdomain Selector shall be taken to be the empty string.

+      This form is the canonical form when the Subdomain Selector is explicitly specified.

       If there are more than two items in the array, any further items are ignored.